 Shane Dunkle is an ESL instructor in UChicago’s English Language Institute (ELI) where his responsibilities include classroom instruction, coordinating the ELI speaking courses, individualized instruction, and ELI course and curriculum programming.
 Shane has been teaching English since 2001 and has spent half of his career in Japan and the other half in Chicago.
-He has taught all age groups from preschool to senior citizens and has participated in program development and teacher training for various institutions.
+He has taught all age groups from preschool to senior citizens and has participated in program development and teacher training for various institutions along with curriculum design in all 4 skill areas.
 He holds a master’s degree in applied linguistics from the University of Illinois at Chicago and a BA in English Literature and Film from UIUC.
 He likes to watch movies, play board games, and talk about the World's Columbian Exposition in his off time.

 Paul Quaintance, ESL Pedagogy Specialist

 Paul’s passion for communication, language, and linguistics led him to teaching, and in 2009 he received an MA in linguistics from Northeastern Illinois University.
 As a graduate assistant there, he specialized in improving the academic writing of non-native and generation 1.5 writers.
 Before joining the staff at UChicago’s English Language Institute (ELI), Paul worked at number of universities and colleges in the Chicago area.
 Paul holds a BA in theatre arts from New Mexico State University and has worked professionally on stage and on camera.
 He enjoys offering his ESL students an actor’s perspective on expressive and comprehensible vocal production.